BhavsGithub/Test1/README.md

 All the supporting files for Ansible playbook are created in a folder called Templates.

+``
-``Supporting files
+     Supporting files
      nginx-http.j2
      nginx-le.j2
      nginx.conf.j2
  ``
- Once the command was run successfully, tried to open a "www.tbistro.tk" in browser.
+ Once the command was run successfully, tried to open "www.tbistro.tk" in browser.
 It displays ngnix webpage with valid SSL Certificate.